lmu-osc/reproducibility-check/Manual_Reproducer_Repro-Test.md

  - **Make sure to execute all scripts once and in the correct order**, especially if a "set.seed" is used at any point in the code.
 Otherwise, the results can differ considerably.
 The "set.seed" ensures that the same random values are selected in random processes (see also: <https://r-coder.com/set-seed-r/>).If a "set.seed" command is used, this should also be noted in the ReadMe file, e.g. in the description of all necessary steps for the complete reproduction of the analyses.

-  1.1.
+  Requirement 1.1.
 Do all analyses run without errors or are there any error messages/omissions?
 Make a note of the errors and the scripts which produced them!
 How long does it take to run through all the scripts?
 Does the time roughly correspond to the authors' specifications in the ReadMe document (if available)?
 Make a note of the time and report back!

 **➔ 1st Termination criterion (➔ direct feedback to authors):**